Tuesday, February 27, 2018

 Don’t despair.
 Determine which battles you want to pick and be patient.
 Here’s my story…

 My newest picture book, Franky the Finicky Flamingo, was inspired not only by my child’s pickiness but my own.
 I know that’s not a very “grown up” kind of thing to admit but alas I am picky.
-Most of it is due to texture issues but some of it is actually due to unnamedtaste.
+Most of it is due to texture issues but some of it is actually due to taste.
 Now, don’t get me wrong, I was a much pickier eater when I was a child.
 So, I’ve outgrown a lot of it.
 And if you have a picky eater, I believe they’re going to grow out it as well.

 When I was in Elementary School, I didn’t eat the school lunches so my Mom packed me exactly what I wanted every single day and that was a cold hot dog.
 Not the healthiest food, but I was happy.
 Somewhere around Middle School, I started eating school lunches.
 I know she was relieved.